Full Time Faculty: Ronald Brisbois, Dennis Cao, Paul Fischer, Susan Green, Keith Kuwata (Chair), Kathryn Splan, Thomas Varberg, Leah Witus

 All courses in the Chemistry Department count toward the general distribution requirement in mathematics and natural science except courses numbered CHEM 194 , CHEM 294 , CHEM 394 , and CHEM 494 (topics), CHEM 300 , CHEM 614 , CHEM 624 , CHEM 634 , and CHEM 644 .

 Courses that meet the general education requirements in writing, quantitative thinking, internationalism and U.S. identities and differences will be posted on the Registrar’s web page in advance of registration for each semester.

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

-The chemistry department participates in the Honors Program.
-Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.
+The Chemistry Department participates in the Honors Program.
+Eligibility requirements, application procedures and specific project expectations are available on the departmental web site or the Academic Programs and Advising Office.

 CHEM 194 , CHEM 294 , CHEM 394 , CHEM 494

 Examination of a topic of general interest in chemistry, the topic to be announced in advance of registration.
-Recent titles have been Medicinal Chemistry, Chemical Physics, and Organometallic Chemistry.
+Recent titles have included Molecular Medicine and Physical Organic Chemistry.
 Prerequisite: permission of the instructor.
 To be announced at registration.
 (4 credits)